-Nykredit BLAST Compared With Peers'
+Nykredit Realkredit's BLAST Is Weaker Than Peers'

-YTD--Year to date.
-Source: S&P Global Ratings.

-Copyright © 2020 by Standard & Poor's Financial Services LLC.
+\As of Sept.
+30. Source: S&P Global Ratings.
+Copyright © 2021 by Standard & Poor's Financial Services LLC.
 All rights reserved.

-In particular, we note that the "balance principle" results in cash flow matching (in addition to interest rate and currency matching) and that the industry and regulator have worked to significantly reduce the volume of one-year bond refinancing, resulting in longer and more balanced debt maturity profiles.
-In our view, this improvement in stability is complemented by the 2014 Danish covered bond legislation that extends bond maturities by 12 months in the event of a failed auction, thus effectively passing refinancing risks to investors and repricing risks onto borrowers.
-In addition, we note that the Danish covered bond market-a key investment target for Danish pension funds-has, over its long history, continued to perform well in several crises, not least during the recent COVID-19 turmoil.
+In particular, we note that the "balance principle" results in cash flow matching (in addition to interest rate and currency matching) and that Danish banking industry and regulator have worked to significantly reduce the volume of one-year bond refinancing, resulting in longer and more balanced debt maturity profiles for Danish banks.
+In our view, this improvement in stability is complemented by the 2014 Danish covered bond legislation that extends bond maturities by 12 months in the event of a failed auction, thus effectively passing on refinancing risks to investors and repricing risks on to borrowers.
+In addition, we note that the Danish covered bond market--a key investment target for Danish pension funds--has, over its long history, continued to perform well in several crises, not least during the recent COVID-19 turmoil.
 We expect pension funds' demand for low-risk domestic assets will continue to support stable demand for Danish covered bonds.

-Overall, we consider Nykredit Realkredit's funding and liquidity as neutral rating factors, despite displaying weaker metrics.
+Overall, we consider Nykredit Realkredit's funding and liquidity as neutral rating factors, despite displaying weaker metrics than peers'.
 We will likely maintain this assessment as long as the institution does not return to a higher reliance on short-term wholesale funding.

-Nykredit Realkredit A/SFunding And Liquidity Fiscal year ended Dec.
-31 (%) 2020 2019 2018 2017 2016 Core deposits/funding base 5.4 5.7 7.0 5.8 5.1 Customer loans (net)/customer deposits 1,683.7 1,584.9 1,366.6 1,607.7 1,804.5 Long-term funding ratio 83.5 81.6 81.5 80.6 80.1 Stable funding ratio 96.0 95.8 91.5 91.8 89.8 Short-term wholesale funding/funding base 17.5 19.4 19.7 20.7 21.1 Broad liquid assets/short-term wholesale funding (x) 0.8 0.8 0.6 0.7 0.6 Short-term wholesale funding/total wholesale funding 18.4 20.5 21.0 21.8 22.1
+Nykredit Realkredit A/S--Funding And Liquidity

+Year ended Dec.
+31 (%) 2020 2019 2018 2017 2016 Core deposits/funding base 5.6 5.7 7.0 5.8 5.1 Customer loans (net)/customer deposits 1,640.2 1,584.9 1,366.6 1,607.7 1,804.5 Long-term funding ratio 84.1 81.6 81.5 80.6 80.1 Stable funding ratio 96.9 95.8 91.5 91.8 89.8 Short-term wholesale funding/funding base 16.9 19.4 19.7 20.7 21.1 Broad liquid assets/short-term wholesale funding (x) 0.8 0.8 0.6 0.7 0.6 Short-term wholesale funding/total wholesale funding 17.8 20.5 21.0 21.8 22.1

-^{}Data as of March 31.
+\Data as of September 30.